 Overview of Different Stages

-Carried out if your child is considered to be suffering or at risk of suffering significant harm.
-Led by children’s social care but involves police and other agencies (education, health, etc).
+These are carried out if your child is considered to be suffering or at risk of suffering significant harm.
+They are led by children’s social care but involves police and other agencies (education, health, etc).
 You might not be invited to this discussion but in child sexual exploitation cases it is good practice for you to be present, so it’s best to prepare your case in advance.

 Initial Child Protection Conference